f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

 ![Drawing a polygon with no background](https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_no_bkg.png)

-WHERE are we drawing it?
+...**Where** are we drawing it?
 How the spatial location of that geometry can be managed?

-well, now concepts like projections and reference systems could be introduced... but let's make the story short and start to build things!
+well, now we can start to talk for hours about things like map projections and reference systems... but let's make the story short and start to build things!

 In QGIS we can quickly install a plugin that allow us to import in the QGIS Layers one from the most famous maps services.

 For example OpenStreetMap:

 ![Drawing a polygon over Italy using OSM as background](https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_osm_as_bkg.png)

-So WHERE are we drawing it?
-We are drawing a polygon over the belpaese!
+So again, **where** are we drawing it?
+We are drawing a polygon over Italy!

-Or here around the colosseum:
+In the example below instead we draw a polygon around the colosseum:

 ![Drawing a polygon over the colosseum](https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_colosseum.png)

-Ok I hope this overview have clarified what are we going to do so let's continue with 2 minutes tutorial.
+Ok, I hope this overview have clarified what are we going to do in this post...  let's continue with 2 minutes tutorial.

 Assuming that you have a recent QGIS release already installed and an internet connection:

 1) Install the QGIS web plugin

-2) Load the openstreetmap layer and zoom in to Lucca
+2) Load the openstreetmap layer and zoom over the feature

 3) Create a new vector layer using a Shapefile